Atlas002/CTF_WUs/DVCTF_2025/OSINT/1-Research/README.md

 ![bskyacc2](img/image3.png)

-This is nothing short of a gold mine, let's recap what we've found :
+This is nothing short of a gold mine, let's recap what we've found:
 - The guy's a manager at a large company
 - He loves running
 - He's pissed at public transit (understandable)